-An interactive video game currently in development will teach players to classify corals using satellite images of reef systems around the world.
+An interactive video game currently in development (update: the game is now available to download for free here) will teach players to classify corals using satellite images of reef systems around the world.
 The players’ results will be used to train an algorithm that will classify corals automatically and create a global data set of reefs.

 “Aquatic ecosystems, particularly coral reefs, remain quantitatively misrepresented by low-resolution remote sensing,” Ved Chirayath, the director of the Laboratory for Advanced Sensing (LAS) and a research scientist at NASA Ames Research Center, told Eos.
 Chirayath, who leads the game development team, said that the lack of a global reef survey is largely because of how ocean waves distort and attenuate reef images taken by satellites.